chr1s0x1/jelbrekLibE/README.md

 - The dylib in the downloads folder will be updated after every commit with " [update dylib] description here ".
 If you don't see the most recent commit with it, changes are probably still to come.

 ## Download JelbrekLibE
 jelbrekLibE can be downloaded in the downloads folder as a dylib and linked into Xcode.
 Check the ReadMe by Jake for more info.
+(ReadMe 2.md)

 # Credits
 - Jake James (jelbrekLib)